aaronang/ddu/docs/case_study/case_study.md

 In this section we first discuss the selection criteria that are used for selecting open source projects to analyze.
 Secondly, we explain the approach for analyzing the impact of different kinds of tests on DDU.
-Then, for each individual term of DDU, i.e. density, diversity, and uniqueness, we give examples to clarify how the term changes with regards to related tests.
+Then, for each individual term of DDU, i.e. normalized density, diversity, and uniqueness, we give examples to clarify how the term changes with regards to related tests.
 Subsequently, we discuss the DDU metric as a whole.
 Finally, we conclude this case study with observations and recommendations.